binance/binance-spot-api-docs/testnet/web-socket-api.md

 * The first order is called the **working order** and must be `LIMIT` or `LIMIT_MAKER`.
 Initially, only the working order goes on the order book.
 * The second order is called the **pending order**.
 It can be any order type except for `MARKET` orders using parameter `quoteOrderQty`.
 The pending order is only placed on the order book when the working order gets **fully filled**.
 * If either the working order or the pending order is cancelled individually, the other order in the order list will also be canceled or expired.
-* When the order list is placed, if the working order gets **immediately fully filled**, the placement response will show the working order as `FILLED` but the pending order will still appear as `PENDING_NEW`.
-You need to query the status of the pending order again to see its updated status.
 * OTOs add **2 orders** to the unfilled order count, `EXCHANGE_MAX_NUM_ORDERS` filter and `MAX_NUM_ORDERS` filter.

 **Weight:** 1